All Episodes

 And they also might stab you to death while you're sleeping with a steak knife.

-So, you know, like, whoa, how do where did that come from?
+So, you know, like, whoa, where did that come from?

-Uh yeah, it depends on who's controlling it, doesn't it, right?
+Yeah, it depends on who's controlling it, doesn't it?

 This is why I'm an advocate of decentralized robots running local language models, local open source code that you control.

-Somebody's robot is gonna get hacked and is gonna like smother the dog or something crazy, something violent, and it's gonna set off an investigation into like robo cyber hacking violence.
+Somebody's robot is going to get hacked and it's going to like smother the dog or something crazy, something violent.

 You know, somebody hacked my robot and it set the house on fire.